XRPLF/XRPL-Standards/CONTRIBUTING.md

 Discussions are suitable for early work-in-progress: ask, suggest, add, and make sweeping changes.

-When a discussion has produced a well-refined standard, authors should post a comment to the discussion warning that it will be closed in a few days.
-This allows time (those engaged with the discussion) to submit final commentary.
-Then, the standard's author may close the discussion from further comment.
+When a discussion has produced a well-refined standard, authors should post a comment to the discussion noting that it will be closed in a few days.
+This allows time (for those engaged with the discussion) to submit any final commentary.

 When the time has elapsed, the author should move from discussion to a PULL REQUEST.